peetuskytta/fillit_tester/README.md

 `./run_fillit_tester.sh`

 IMPORTANT!
-- Recommended to use terminal to run this tester.
+- It is recommended to use terminal to run this tester.
+- Make sure you have compiled your program before running the script.
-- The test files were written with Vim (this is important for VSC users, `\n` needed.)
+- The test files were written with Vim (this is important for VSC users, `\n` might be needed.)

 <img width="300" alt="Screen Shot 2022-03-10 at 17 11 27" src="https://user-images.githubusercontent.com/77061872/157691714-c20ccb62-afd7-47c6-9d02-1bbd0cf3b352.png">